Getopt::Long - man - phpman

 DESCRIPTION

-parses the command line from @ARGV, recognizing and removing specified options and their
+the command line from @ARGV, recognizing and removing specified options and their possible

-In general, this means that options have long names instead of single letters, and are
+general, this means that options have long names instead of single letters, and are introduced

 Command Line Options, an Introduction

-for example filenames or other information that the program needs to know.
-Besides
+example filenames or other information that the program needs to know.
+Besides arguments, these

 -l -a -c